CEL-lab/AI-Energy/README.md

 The code and data are provided under an open license for academic and non-commercial use.

 ## Citation
-If you use this paper's data, code, or findings, please cite our work: Kazim et al.
+If you use the code or data in this repository in your work, please cite the following paper:

+Kazim, M., Pirim, H., Shi, S., & Wu, D. (2024).
+Multilayer Analysis of Energy Networks. *Sustainable Energy, Grids and Networks*.
+Available at: https://www.sciencedirect.com/science/article/pii/SxxxxxxxXxxxxxxxxx